A Satisfiability algorithm based on Simple Spinors of the Clifford algebra of $\mathbb{R}^{n,n}$: Good stuff removed from the paper

 \item if neither of previous cases occurred than we have a certificate that $\mygen_{k-1} \mygen_{k} \varphi_{k-1} \notin \sum_{j = 1}^m {\cal T}_j$ and thus $\varphi_{k}$ and by Lemma~\ref{lemma_Givens_all_in_set} also $\varphi$ and we can stop searching. \end{enumerate}

 So at every level checking for $\varphi_k$ is an \bigO{n^3} task and the process repeated for $n$ levels is at most an \bigO{n^4} task. \end{proof}

 In summary we proposed a proof-of-concept algorithm working for both $2$ and $3$\SAT{} problems.
-It is intriguing that it shows loose similarities with \emph{resolution}, when it composes two clause with one common opposite literal, and with \emph{transitive closure}, when it builds the graph of composed clauses.
+It is intriguing that it shows loose similarities with \emph{resolution}, when it composes two clause with one common opposite Boolean variable, and with \emph{transitive closure}, when it builds the graph of composed clauses.